Gift Flow

 Better StackMonitoring and alerting for sanitized operational logs and metrics when configured.

-Google Maps PlatformOptional address autocomplete in the browser and optional server-side address validation when Gift Flow or merchant-owned Google Maps keys are configured.
+Google Maps PlatformOptional address autocomplete in the browser and optional server-side address validation when Gift Flow or merchant-owned Google address services keys are configured.
 Manual address entry remains available.

 Retention and Deletion